mnfmnfm/github-curriculum/day-1-am.md

 A small piece of code goes in backticks: `git init`

-A larger piece of code goes in three backticks, like this:
+A larger piece of code goes in three backticks with the language specified, like this:

 ```javascript
 console.log('This is some javascript code!');